 Recommendation

-I purchased the Proviz Classic Running Gilet and I am very happy with it.
-The product website states that it is waterproof, but even zipped all the way up, I get a slightly wet shirt.
-The neck and armholes obviously let in the rainwater, but it is windproof.
-While designed in the United Kingdom, it is made in China from 100% polyester material.
+I purchased the Proviz Classic Running Gilet and am very happy with it.
+Although the product website states it is waterproof, I get a slightly wet shirt even when it is zipped up.
+The neck and armholes let in rainwater, but the shirt is windproof.
+While designed in the United Kingdom, it is made in China from 100% polyester.

-To clean it, you can machine wash it in warm water without bleach.
+You can machine wash it in warm water without bleach to clean it.
 After all, that would take away some of the bright colourings.
 You can’t tumble dry it or iron it either.
-The material feels quite shiny and the inside joins have a tape membrane across them to protect the stretching from allowing water to seep through.
-There is reflective tape across the chest and back as well as around the armholes and waistband.
+The material feels quite shiny, and the inside joins have a tape membrane to protect the stretch from allowing water to seep.
+Reflective tape is across the chest, back, and around the armholes and waistband.

 Headwear